-Makena Yarbrough, Mid-Atlantic regional director
+Makena Yarbrough, Mid-Atlantic and Southeast regional director

 Before joining Best Friends, Makena was the executive director of the Lynchburg Humane Society, the largest no-kill organization in the state of Virginia, and was recognized by Maddie's Fund as a recipient of the 2018 Maddie Hero Award.
 When she joined Lynchburg Humane Society in July 2009 as its first executive director, the organizations save rate was 49 percent.
 She quickly worked with the organizations board to develop and implement a long-range plan to take the community to no-kill.
 Under her leadership, the organization tripled the size of the board of directors developed a more financially equitable relationship with the city of Lynchburg began managing the regional spay/neuter clinic created a citywide effort to provide free spay/neuter for community cats and substantially increased community funding, awareness and involvement in the cause.
 The result was an increase in the save rate to 94 percent.